 Under the Rules of Intestacy a surviving partner who was not married or in a civil partnership with the deceased person has no automatic right to inherit any of the estate.
 By making a Will, specific provisions can be made for an unmarried partner if you wish.

 Only the direct descendants of the deceased stand to inherit under the Rules of Intestacy.
 Unfortunately, this does not include step-children.
 If the child has been adopted, however, they will be included.
 As such, if you have unadopted step-children to whom you wish to leave a portion of your estate, this legal document is essential.

 Reason 4: Provide for others outside of your immediate family

 Dying intestate also means that others you care for will not receive any of your estate, including friends, an unmarried partner, or other relatives.
-The only way to make specific provision for another person who is not a direct descendant is to draft a Will.
+The only way to make specific provisions for another person who is not a direct descendant is to draft a Will.
 It is also possible to include organisations or charities in a Will.

 Reason 5: Ensure your other wishes are carried out

-Wills are not just used to determine who receives which portion of your estate, they also enable you to put your other wishes in writing and to have these carried out on your death.
+Wills are not just used to determine who receives which portion of your estate; they also enable you to put your other wishes in writing and to have these carried out on your death.
 Such wishes may include:

 - Funeral wishes, including where you might wish for this to take place or whether you want a particular religious tradition to be followed,

 - Who you wish to appoint as executors of your estate,

 - Appointment of guardians,